ListKeeper/ListKeeper/README.md

 ## About

 ListKeeper is a safety app disguised as an unsuspecting todo list app for when you find yourself in a dangerous situation.
 Think of ListKeeper as the virtual "Angel Shot" giving you the ability to stealthily send a coded message to those you most trust.

 This project was built for the MintBean Social Justice Hackathon from December 4-10 2020

+We built the app using:
+*NextJS, ReactJS, MaterialUI on the front end
+*Twillio and SendGrid for the messaging integration *MongoDB on the backend
+*CircleCI and #Vercel for deployment.

 Contributors: [Nicole Woodcock](https://github.com/npwxx) and [Andrew Loyd](https://github.com/AndrewRLloyd88)

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).